Why the UK supply crisis is also a Brexit crisis

-LONDON — Few things are more likely to cause trouble in Downing Street than the provisional winner of an inconclusive election in Germany declaring that Brexit is the reason Brits are lining up at gas stations like it was 1974, when the crisis led to fuel rationing and the reduction of the workweek to three days.
+LONDON — Few things are more likely to cause trouble in Downing Street, the seat of British government, than the provisional winner of an inconclusive election in Germany declaring Brexit the reason Brits are queuing at gas stations like if it were 1974, when the energy crisis caused fuel rationing and the reduction of the workweek to three days.

-But there was Olaf Scholz, the leader of the Social Democratic Party (SPD), telling reporters on Monday that the freedom of movement guaranteed by the European Union (EU) would have alleviated the shortage of truck drivers in the UK, which is preventing Oil companies supply gas stations across the country.
+But Olaf Scholz, the leader of the German Social Democratic Party (SPD), told reporters on Monday that the freedom of movement guaranteed by the European Union (EU) would have alleviated the shortage of truck drivers in the UK, which is hampering businesses from supplying gas stations across the country.

 “We’ve worked hard to convince the British not to leave the bloc,” Scholz said, when asked about the UK crisis.
-“Now they’ve decided differently, and I hope they manage the problems that arise from that.
+“But they decided differently, and I hope they manage the problems that arise from that.

 Crisis: British soldiers prepare to replace truck drivers after days of fuel crisis

-To ordinary people, Scholz’s critique may seem old news.
-The UK is no longer debating Brexit, almost everyone is exhausted by the problem and the country, like the rest of the world, has been consumed by the pandemic.
+To ordinary people, Scholz’s critique may seem like old news.
+The UK is no longer debating Brexit, almost everyone is exhausted by the issue and the country, like the rest of the world, has been consumed by the pandemic.

-But Covid and the months of economic stalemate the virus has forced have also masked the ways in which Brexit has disrupted commerce.
+But Covid and the months of virus-enforced economic shutdown also masked the ways in which Brexit has disrupted commerce.
 That mask fell last weekend, when gas stations across the country began to run out of gas.

-While it is wrong to blame a crisis with global ramifications only on Brexit, there are specific causes of London’s divorce from the EU that are indisputable: of the estimated deficit of 100,000 truck drivers, around 20,000 are non-British drivers who left the country during the pandemic and they did not return in part because of stricter post-Brexit visa requirements for working in the country, which went into effect this year.
+While it is wrong to blame only Brexit for a crisis with global ramifications, it has indisputable causes stemming from London’s divorce from the EU: of the estimated deficit of 100,000 truckers, around 20,000 are non-British drivers who left the country during the pandemic and have not returned in part because of stricter visa requirements for working in the country, which went into effect this year.

-“You have business models based on your ability to hire workers from other countries,” said David Henig, a trade policy expert at the European Center for International Political Economy, a research institute.
-“You have suddenly reduced your job market to an eighth the size it was before.
-There is an effect of Brexit on business models that simply haven’t had time to adjust.
+“The business models in the UK are based on the ability to hire workers from other countries,” said David Henig, a trade policy expert at the European Center for International Political Economy, a research institute.
+“Then you suddenly reduced your job market to an eighth the size it was before.
+Business models simply didn’t have time to adjust.

-This is not the first trade disruption to hit the UK since the country left the single market in 2020.
-British shellfish producers have lost entire markets in the EU because of new health regulations.
+This is not the first crisis to hit the UK since the country left the European single market earlier this year.
+British shellfish producers have lost markets in the EU because of new health regulations.
 British consumers have been shaken by hefty customs duties on gourmet coffee shipments from Italy.

 Understand: UK suffers food shortages and delays imposition of post-Brexit customs controls

 The crisis is also geographically selective.
-Gas stations in Northern Ireland, which has an open border with the Republic of Ireland (EU member), are not reporting panic shopping.
+Gas stations in Northern Ireland, which has an open border with the Republic of Ireland, which is a member of the EU, are not reporting panic shopping.
 Likewise, Northern Ireland was unaffected by the recent shortage of carbon dioxide supplies because its soft drink bottling plants had access to shipments from Europe.

 Even so, Brexit has figured remarkably little in public discussion.
 In part, this reflects a pandemic hangover.
 Another reason is that other countries, from Germany to the United States, are also dealing with supply chain disruptions, labor shortages and rising oil and gas prices.